Utkarsh-Shaning/patient-management-system---/README.md

-# Project Name
+# PATIENT MANAGEMENT SYSTEM

-Brief one-liner description of your project.
+-A lightweight backend service for managing patient records using FastAPI and JSON-based storage.

-## 🚀 Features
+🚀 Features
 - Lightweight backend built with FastAPI
 - JSON file-based data storage (no external database)
 - Clean data models using Pydantic